-Dr. Ishonté Allar resides in West Virginia with her husband, two sons, three dogs, and a plethora of plants.
+Dr. Ishonté Allar resides in West Virginia with her husband, three sons, two dogs, and a plethora of plants.
 A lifelong learner and educator, she has taught all ages, including Pre-K through adult, in both face-to-face and online formats.
 In her local community, she has served as a preschool teacher, middle school educator, and sports coach.
 Additionally, she has run before/after school programs and summer camps for students in grades K-5.
 She has spent many summers as a mentor and faculty member for high school students in the Health Sciences and Technology Academy, which is a mentoring program that helps underrepresented high school students enter and succeed in STEM-based undergraduate and graduate degree programs.

 Some of the research, publications, and presentations that Dr. Allar has contributed include: